hawkinsw/medava/README.md

     }
 ```

-`boolean` is the keyword for a Boolean value in Java and `Double` specifies a variable whose type is a non-primitive double-precision floating-point value (more on the difference between a primitive and non-primitive floating-point value below).
+`boolean` is the keyword for a Boolean value in Java and `Double` specifies a variable whose type is a non-primitive, double-precision floating-point value (more on the difference between a primitive and non-primitive floating-point value below).

 So, what of `this.minimumTemperature()` and `this.maximumTemperature()`?
 Will, we never declared an instance named `this` and you said that methods all required instances, so what gives?
 In Java, `this` is a special keyword [that](https://docs.oracle.com/javase/specs/jls/se18/html/jls-15.html#jls-15.8.3)